DmitryFedoreev/DmitryFedoreev/README.md

 ### Hi there 👋
-I am a Python Developer.
-I am currently studying at hexlet.
+I am studying to become a Python developer at the online school Hexlet.

 ### My social networks
 <div id="badges">